• Home

 Q: I have city water.
 Can I drill a well?

-What is an Aquifer?
+What is an aquifer?

-Did you know that around the world 97% of the available clean refreshing water we drink comes from well water or groundwater sources.
+Did you know that around the world 97% of the available clean refreshing water we drink comes from well water or groundwater sources?

 Consolidated or unconsolidated formations make up the two kinds of aquifers with consolidated being composed of rock that is cracked or has caverns where the water exists and unconsolidated formations consist of gravel, sand or loose soil material where the pore space is saturated with water.

-What kind of wells are there in Palm City, Stuart and Port St Lucie, FL?What kind of Water Wells are there?
+What kind of wells are there in Palm City, Stuart and Port St Lucie, FL?

 Most wells fall into one of three categories, free streaming artesian wells, gravity wells, or a combination of artesian and gravity (most home water wells and industrial wells are comprised of this type which is referred to as a pumped artesian wells) (Figure 1).